learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 //=> "Congratulations!
 You're an adult!"
 ```

-> **Top Tip:** Be careful to not overuse the ternary expression.
-It's fine for slimming down a simple `if...else`, but be conscious of how easy your code is
+> **Top Tip:** Be careful not to overuse the ternary expression.
+It's fine for
+> slimming down a simple `if...else`, but be conscious of how easy your code is
-to understand for an outsider.
-Remember, you generally write code once, but it gets read (by yourself and others) **far** more than once.
-The ternary is often
+> to understand for an outsider.
+Remember, you generally write code once, but it
+> gets read (by yourself and others) **far** more than once.
+The ternary is
-more difficult to quickly interpret than a regular old `if...else`, so make sure the reduction in code is worth any potential reduction in readability.
+> often more difficult to quickly interpret than a regular old `if...else`, so
+> make sure the reduction in code is worth any potential reduction in
+> readability.

 ### `else if`